dedan/pcourse/lectures/lec2.md

     1. Use the bracket notation to access single elements of a list
     2. use the new printing methods
     3. this task should be done in two additional lines of code

-# remember last exercise where you had to read in values to store them in
-# variables.
-Do this again but now print them all in a single print command
-# using the string formatting

-# play around with strings, what happens if you apply plus or times on a string
+6. play around with strings, what happens if you apply plus or times on a string

-operators behave differently for different functions try out multiplication and addition of strings in ipython `print("-" * 50)` print("hallo" + " stephan")
+    1. operators behave differently for different functions try out multiplication and addition of strings in ipython `print("-" * 50)` print("hallo" + " stephan")

 hints: